 - Something to place inside the shirt to protect it

-Make stripes on the t-shirt using the tape and paint in-between.
-Simple, right?
+Make stripes on the t-shirt using the tape and paint in between.
+It’s that easy.

-Note: Don’t forget to put a piece of cardboard (or whatever else you have on hand) inside the shirt so the paint doesn’t go through the fabric to the other side.
+Note: Don’t forget to put a piece of cardboard inside the shirt so the paint doesn’t go through the fabric to the other side.

 The final touch to the costume was a few extra freckles on her face.

-She wore her new Agnes costume during the past week to the school Halloween bash and was thrilled to win the 2nd grade costume contest, and for those who know Miss M and how shy she is, it took a lot of courage for her to enter.
-She was a little embarrassed though that lots of the local high school girls who were volunteering at the event kept asking if they could take photos with her.
+She wore her new Agnes costume during the past week to the school Halloween bash and was thrilled to win the 2nd-grade costume contest, and for those who know Miss M and how shy she is, it took a lot of courage for her to enter.
+Although, she was a little embarrassed when the local high school girls who were volunteering at the event kept asking if they could take photos with her.